What is Amerge?Amerge is a kind of medicine called a triptan used to treat migraine headaches.

 What is the usual dosage?The information below is based on the dosage guidelines your doctor uses.
 Depending on your condition and medical history, your doctor may prescribe a different regimen.
 Do not change the dosage or stop taking your medication without your doctor's approval.

-Adults: The usual dose is between 1 milligram (mg) - 2.5 mg taken for each migraine attack.
+Adults: The usual dose is 1-2.5 milligrams (mg) taken for each migraine attack.

 If your headache returns because you have only had a partial response to Amerge, your doctor may recommend repeating the dose one time, 4 hours after the first dose.
 The maximum dose of Amerge is 5 mg a day.